MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-data-culture.md

 - A proactive change, such as starting a new line of business or expanding into new markets to seize a "green field" opportunity.
 Being data driven from the beginning can be relatively easy when there are fewer constraints and complications, compared with an established organization.
 - Driven by external changes, such as pressure to eliminate inefficiencies and redundancies during an economic downturn.

-In any of these situations, there is often a specific area where the data culture takes root.
+In any of these situations, there's often a specific area where the data culture takes root.
 The specific area could be a scope of effort that's smaller than the entire organization, even if it's still significant.
 After necessary changes are made at this smaller scope, they can be incrementally replicated and adapted for the rest of the organization.

 Although technology can help advance the goals of a data culture, implementing specific tools or features isn't the objective.
 This series of articles covers a lot of topics that contribute to adoption of a healthy data culture.
 The remainder of this article addresses three essential aspects of data culture: [data discovery](#data-discovery), [data democratization](#data-democratization), and [data literacy](#data-literacy).